 - Tripoli is the capital of Libya and also the largest city in Libya.

-History of Libya Independence Day – A long Tale of Independency on 24 December
+History of Libya Independence Day – A long Tale of Independence on 24 December

 Let’s begin with the history lesson of how Libya got independence and survived the harsh moments.